 Justice, Inquiry, & Action Justice Unit Plan

 This unit plan should be designed around a specific literary work (novel, play, several short stories, collection of poems, or other genre) that serves as an anchor text in a thematic unit appropriate to secondary teaching.
-The unit plan should demonstrate your understanding of critical inquiry, social justice approaches to curriculum and instruction.
+The unit plan should demonstrate your understanding of a justice, inquiry, and action approach to teaching literature.

 Identify the anticipated grade level and course in which you would teach this unit.
 Your unit should be between 3-6 weeks in length.

-2) A clear indication of how your students will engage in critical inquiry.
+2) A clear indication of how your students will engage in inquiry.

 4) Describe the grade level and social/cultural background of your students and explain how the age and background of your students factors into the content and methods of the unit.
 Describe also how you will address a diversity of reading abilities in your class, and how you would support ELL students.